Easy Fourth of July felt pennants

 The supplies are pretty easy.
-Of course you’ll need a bunch of felt sheets in red, white, and blue.
-You’ll also need some scissors for cutting the felt.
-I like to also have a rotary cutter and mat nearby, which really helps with the straight cuts.
-To string the pennants and to attach the felt decorations, you’ll need a hot glue gun.
-If your kids are helping and you don’t want them using a hot glue gun, get some kid-friendly felt glue instead.
+Of course you’ll need a bunch of felt sheets in red, white, and blue and ribbon to string them with.
+You’ll also need some scissors for cutting the felt, and rotary cutter and mat would be very helpful for the straight cuts.
+Finally, you’ll need a hot glue gun or kid-friendly felt glue.
 (Don’t try regular white school glue — it won’t work).
-Finally, you’ll need some ribbon to string the pennants together.
-I used 1/4″ wide satin ribbon in red, but you can use anything similar that you’ve got on hand.

 If you never liked high school geometry, you might find the prospect of cutting triangles without a pattern to be daunting.
 However, I’ve got an easy way to do it!
 Start by making a long, straight cut across the rectangular felt sheet, from corner to corner.
 (Here’s where that rotary cutter really comes in handy!)